 Staff members are on duty at 7:10 each morning to greet and to supervise students.
-Students should not plan to arrive before 7:10 a.m.
-Students begin entering the building at 7:10 a.m. and report directly to their classroom.

-Breakfast is served daily from 7:10a.m. till 7:35a.m
+Students should not plan to arrive before 7:15 a.m.
+Students begin entering the building at 7:15 a.m. and report directly to their grade level hallway if they are not eating breakfast.
+Students who eat breakfast will report to the Multi-Purpose Room to eat breakfast, then go to their classroom.
+Breakfast is served daily from 7:15a.m. until 7:45a.m.